nvdovenko/nvdovenko/README.md

 ### Some of my projects that showcase my skills
 - <a href="https://github.com/Ennendra/MyRecipeBook">MyRecipeBook</a>  a single-page web application where I, along with two talented software developers, demonstrated our skills in web programming and team collaboration.
 If you're interested in my front-end skills, feel free to check it out.
 - <a href="https://github.com/nvdovenko/ToDo-List-">ToDo List</a>  a simple Todo List application with a clean, minimalist interface built with React and TypeScript.
+This app is small, but I'm finding TypeScript really challanging because I'm still learning it.

 ### Langauges and tools